 2. Shape Your Toddler’s Schedule by Following Their Natural Cues

 Is there a specific time when your child prefers playing?
 Reading?
 Napping?
-Shape your routine off your toddler’s behavior.
+Shape your routine based on your toddler’s behavior.
 Their schedule will feel more natural to them, and you’ll likely have a better chance of sticking to the plan.

 3. Keep Consistent Wake-Up and Bedtimes for Toddlers